 Historically, the price of oil has been volatile and over the past two decades international oil prices have fluctuated significantly.
-More recently, international oil prices have witnessed a significant decline since mid-2014, with the OPEC Reference Basket price (a weighted average of prices per barrel for petroleum blends produced by the OPEC countries) declining from a monthly average of U.S.\$107.89 in June 2014 to a monthly average of U.S.\$26.50 in January 2016, before partially recovering to U.S.\$45.84 in June 2016 and reaching U.S.\$53.30 at the end of December 2016.
+More recently, international oil prices have witnessed a significant decline since mid-2014, with the OPEC Reference Basket price (a weighted average of prices per barrel for petroleum blends produced by the OPEC countries) declining from a monthly average of U.S.\$107.89 in June 2014 to a monthly average of U.S.\$26.50 in January 2016, before partially recovering to a monthly average of U.S.\$ 64.47 in December 2017.
 The price per barrel of Arabian Light Crude Oil (which is produced by the Kingdom and constitutes part of the OPEC Reference Basket) has also moved in line with these trends.